janschupke/agents/CLIENT_LAYOUT_REFACTORING_PLAN.md

 ### Phase 3: Update App.tsx

 11. **Refactor App.tsx**
-    - Extract TopNavigation from AppHeader
+    - Extract TopNavigation from AppHeader (AppHeader → TopNavigation component)
     - Update AppContent to use new PageContainer structure
     - Ensure TopNavigation, Footer are part of PageContainer structure
-    - **Remove PageTransition wrapper**: Container now handles route transitions internally
+    - **Replace PageTransition wrapper**: Use RouteTransitionWrapper that animates Sidebar + Container together
-    - Remove `PageTransition` import and usage
-    - Wrap Routes in Container with `enableRouteTransition={true}`
+    - Keep existing route structure (already uses URL parameters: `/chat/:sessionId`, `/config/:agentId`, `/config/new`)
+    - Routes already use `ChatRoute` and `ConfigRoute` components - no changes needed to routing

 ### Phase 4: Refactor Pages

 12. **Refactor ChatAgent page**
+    - ✅ Already uses route parameters (`sessionId` from URL via `ChatRoute`)
+    - ✅ Navigation already uses `useNavigate()` with route constants
-    - Remove inline layout divs
+    - Remove inline layout divs (`<div className="flex h-full">`)
-    - Use Container with PageHeader and PageContent
+    - Use Sidebar, Container, PageHeader, and PageContent components
-    - Update SessionSidebar to use new SidebarItem props
+    - Update SessionSidebar to use new SidebarItem props (title/description instead of primaryText/secondaryText)
     - Remove manual padding/spacing divs
-    - **Animation migration**: Remove any FadeIn wrappers, use Container/PageContent animation props if needed
+    - **Animation migration**: Remove any FadeIn wrappers, use PageContent animation props if needed
+    - Note: ChatHeader should be replaced with PageHeader, or kept if it has chat-specific functionality

 13. **Refactor AgentConfig page**
+    - ✅ Already uses route parameters (`agentId` from URL via `ConfigRoute`)
+    - ✅ Navigation already uses `useNavigate()` with route constants
-    - Remove inline layout divs
+    - Remove inline layout divs (`<div className="flex h-full">`)
-    - Use Container with PageHeader and PageContent
+    - Use Sidebar, Container, PageHeader, and PageContent components
-    - Update AgentSidebar to use new SidebarItem props
+    - Update AgentSidebar to use new SidebarItem props (title/description instead of primaryText/secondaryText)
     - Remove manual padding/spacing divs
-    - Update AgentConfigForm to use PageHeader/PageContent structure
+    - Update AgentConfigForm to use PageContent structure (remove any internal padding)
     - **Animation migration**:
-      - Remove `useFadeInOnChange` hook usage
+      - Remove `useFadeInOnChange` hook usage (if still present)
-      - Remove `FadeIn` wrapper from AgentConfigForm
+      - Remove `FadeIn` wrapper from AgentConfigForm (if still present)
       - Use `PageContent` with `animateOnChange={agent?.id}` and `enableAnimation={true}`
-      - This animates only PageContent when agent selection changes (sidebar click)
+      - This animates only PageContent when agent selection changes (sidebar click/navigation)

 14. **Refactor UserProfile page**
     - Remove manual padding div (`p-8`)